Skip to main content

 How to choose

-The two approaches aren’t mutually exclusive — each user has one active territory, but different users on the same team can use different approaches.
+The two approaches aren’t mutually exclusive — each user can only have one territory, but different users on the same team can use different approaches (account ownership versus buyer list).

 Examples